 Outdoor mist cooling systems are perfect for watering plants as well.
 They’re great for exotic plants that need some gentle TLC, such as bonsai trees.
 And they can also be used for the opposite result: humidity.
 Though they’re meant to cool off the atmosphere, when installed in a greenhouse, a terrarium, or patio enclosure, they can moisturize the air, which is great for general vegetation.
 There have even been studies that prove increased productivity and growth in plants from gentle fogging rather than traditional saturation.
 Plus, it conserves water by using less of it more efficiently while avoiding wasteful over-watering.

-Need to find a pro for your Misting System Install?Find Pros
+Ready to start your Misting System Install?Find Pros

 Current Models and Costs